Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 - [ ] Items stay in a column until you add some flex properties.
 - [ ] Items display in a row, lined up at the start, and stretch to fill the container

 #### Q28.
 Which line of code, if applied to all flex items in a flex container, would cause each flex item to take up an equal share of the total width of the container?
-For example, if there are four items, they would get 25% of each/
+For example, if there are four items, they would get 25% of each.

 - [ ] `flex: 1 0 0;`
 - [ ] `flex: initial;`